FedorTaggenbrock/Self-Supervised-Partial-Cycle-Consistency/README.md

 ## Get Started
-The code was tested on ubuntu with python 3.10, pytorch 2.0.1  An Nvidia GPU is needed for both training and testing.
+The code was tested on ubuntu with python 3.10, pytorch 2.0.1  A single Nvidia GPU is needed and used for both training and testing.
 Install requirements.txt.